alikureishy/SDC-advanced-lane-lines/README.md

 ####### PrespectiveDBSCAClustererImpl

-DBSCAN employed using a custom distance matrix generated based on perspective depth and box size to more accurately mimic actual distances between detections.
+DBSCAN employed here uses a custom distance matrix generated based on perspective depth and box size to more accurately mimic actual distances between detections.

 ```
 	{"PerspectiveDBSCANClustererImpl": {"min_samples_ratio": 4, "cluster_range_ratio": 0.05}}
 ```

+This has not been used in this project (yet) because it is still a WIP.
+The accuracy of this mechanism is a matter of subsequent study/investigation and at present, though there is a rough sketch of code in place, it remains an open issue warranting further work.
+This has also been listed in the 'Open issues' section of this document.

 #### Vehicle Tracker

+We finally come to the handler that eliminates a vast majority of the false positives that might have remained in the output of the 'Vehicle Clusterer'.
+This handler performs a clustering + merging of the spatial clusters detected in not just the existing frame but also a configurable history of frames prior to it.

+It not only achieves a smoothing of the final vehicle detection, but also achieves a higher confidence detection by using a corresponding 'min_samples_ratio' setting for the clustering implementation used (see section above for a description of clustering implementations).

 ```
 "VehicleTracker": {